-Through the years, CAT volunteers built the first energy efficiency homes for Habitat for Humanity, revamped animal habitats at Reid Park Zoo, built a playground and community gardens for the Community Food Bank, and ramped up efforts to educate young people about the dangers of drinking and driving.
-And that’s just scratching the surface.
+Through the years, TEP and UNS volunteers built the first energy efficiency homes for Habitat for Humanity, revamped animal habitats at Reid Park Zoo, built a playground and community gardens for the Community Food Bank, and ramped up efforts to educate young people about the dangers of drinking and driving.
+And that's just scratching the surface.
 Plenty more has been done—and there is still plenty more to do.

 Programs directly benefiting customers and communities in TEP or UES service territory or where company facilities are located, are eligible for consideration.

 Eligible organizations must be tax-exempt under Section 501(c) (3) of the Internal Revenue code, educational or government.
 Churches providing nonsectarian public charity, i.e. food bank or shelter for homeless, will be considered.

 We strive to engage our volunteers to provide meaningful results for the agency and our community.
 When reviewing requests, we’ll consider: